rl-work/ProofofAuthority/README.md

 In the Chain ID box, type the chain id you generated during genesis creation.

-In the URL box type: http://127.0.0.1:8545.
-This points to the default RPC port on your local machine.
+In the URL box, copy and paste: http://127.0.0.1:8545. (default RPC port on your machine).
+Then you can save & USE CUSTOM NODE.

-Finally, click Save & Use Custom Node.

 After connecting to the custom network in MyCrypto, it can be tested by sending money between accounts.